dataforseo/TypeScriptClient/docs/classes/KnowledgeGraphSerpElementItem.md

 > `optional` **items**: [`BaseSerpElementItem`](BaseSerpElementItem.md)[]

-additional items present in the element if there are none, equals null
+contains results featured in the ‘hotels_pack’ element of SERP

 #### Implementation of